2018-09-11 18:32:04 • ID: 2024

 Anyhow, newly detected bifacial points from the "pre-Stillbay" strata at Sibudu and Thermoluminescence data from Diepkloof with a mean age of 109 k.a. could indicate that the Stillbay phase started considerably earlier.

 Figure 2: Foliate from the local MSA of Thebes .
 Another regional trend in the development of the Middle Paleolithic can be traced in North Africa.
 Here, two complexes, the Aterian and the Nubian Complex, were recognized.
-They resemble a finely made foliate from the Aterian of the Kharga Oasis, published by Gertrude Caton-Thompson in her seminal work about the Aterian.
+Foliates from these complexes resemble the famous foliate from the Aterian of the Kharga Oasis, published by Gertrude Caton-Thompson in her seminal work about the Aterian.

 As already described in another posts- see here: 1052 , here 1273 , and here: 1272 , the Aterian industry is characterized by the use of the Levallois primary reduction technology.
 The industry was intended for manufacturing points, flakes, and blades.
 Its diagnostic elements are stemmed pieces, primarily points with a retouched tip and stem.